gabrielmirandat/projects/README.md

 # Projects
-It contains all projects/tutorials I have done in my undergraduate studies.
+It contains all projects I have done in my undergraduate studies.

 # Programs
 Directory containing all source code I made separated by field.